Psychology, Counseling, and Special Education

 PSY 790 - Internship in School Psychology

-This course consists of supervised experience in psychological settings under the supervision of a Licensed Specialist in School Psychologist.
+This course consists of supervised experience in educational or psychological settings under the supervision of one of the following: a licensed school psychologist, certified school psychologist, or a licensed psychologist.
 Graded on a (S) satisfactory or (U) unsatisfactory basis.
+Course is repeated for at least two but no more than four, three-credit hour courses (a minimum of 6 credits).
 Prerequisites: Consent of instructor.
-Course is repeated for at least two but no more than four, three-credit hour courses, each requiring approximately 20 weekly hours of field experience, to meet master's degree requirement for internship.

 SPED 512 - Advanced Technologies in Applied Behavior Analysis